SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

   * teleporters cannot be placed directly on the respawn point
 * Ability 2: Place Teleporter B
   * places the second teleporter
-* Passive: Return to the Scene of the Crime
-  * On respawn, the Traveler has the ability to return to their place of death by pressing the teleporter activation key while at the respawn point

 ### Tier 3: Controller
 * Ability 1: Black Hole - Projectiles